 In sum, taking responsibility means to choose one’s own preferred path, to pursue one’s ideals, and to make painful sacrifices for something more important than one’s own life.
 Peterson dares to paint responsibility in all its challenges and potentials.
-The alternative is unthinkable—it means living out the rest of one’s life in the living hell of guilt and regrets.
+The alternative is unthinkable—it means living out the rest of one’s life in the living hell of unfulfilled promise, guilt, and regret.

 Suffering is the Foundation for Living a Good Life

 Citing Christ, Buddha, Tolstoy, Dostoevsky, Nietzsche, and Frankl, Peterson argues that all great thinkers have framed their solutions by beginning with this acknowledgement.
-He puts forward that we do not need scientific proof that life is suffering, because every living human being can attest to that.
+He puts forward that we do not need scientific proof that life is suffering, because every living human being can attest to that fundamental fact of life.
 He also posits that the human proclivity towards evil is also a self-evident truth: We pick up bad habits naturally, but it requires effort and a moral compass to become a good person.